Skip to main content

 • you are sofa surfing

-• you get a section 21 notice
+• you get an eviction notice

-• you're facing homelessness or eviction
+• you're facing homelessness

 You could get a discretionary housing payment from the council to help with a deposit, rent in advance or rent payments.